Totes5706/HackTheBox/README.md

 flag.txt  snap
 ```

-As we can see, we found out first flag in the main directory.
+As we can see, we found our first flag in the main directory.

 ## Conclusions - Level 1 Meow